silabs-MarkU/se-scripts/README.md

 ## Project secure-boot-btl-zwave:

-The following instructions walk through using the secure-boot-btl-zwave project toward satisfying all in the description above.
+The following instructions walk through using the secure-boot-btl-zwave project toward satisfying all items in the description above.
 General knowledge of Simplicity Studio is assumed.

-The project was designed for use with Z-Wave protocol on the ZGM230, on a GSDK greater than 4.1 (though not all versions are tested).
+The project was designed for use with the Z-Wave protocol on the ZGM230 on a GSDK greater than 4.1 (though not all versions are tested).

-The main.sh script has some automatic features, such as scanning for device part number and WSTK serial.
+The main.sh script has some automatic features, such as scanning for device part number and WSTK emulator.
 This will be described more in the steps that follow.

-Any deviation from the protocol or projects below may require changes to these steps.
+Any deviation from the protocol or projects below may require changes to the following steps.

 ### Guide: